TodePond/TodePondDotCom/wikiblogarden/my-name/README.md

 In the united kingdom, the healthcare system is very bad for trans people.

 I'm non-binary.
 And multiple times in my life, I've tried to get onto the right waiting list for a gender clinic.
 I wanted to get onto hormones.
-I've been doing this privately for a long time now, but I'm still trying to do it "by the books" in the background - so that I can stop paying so much money for it one day.
+I've been taking them privately for a long time now, but I'm still trying to do it "by the books" in the background - so that I can stop paying so much money for it one day.

 > I've been trying for over a decade to get to an NHS gender clinic.